 Some other effects of water pollution include:

-Water pollution also affects the food chain.
+Among the things that water pollution affects is the food chain.
 Small animals in the oceans and other water bodies eat almost anything.
-And when they ingest toxic materials like lead, cadmium, and other pollutants in the water, animals higher up the food chain will also consume them.
+As such, they’re more likely to ingest toxic materials like lead, cadmium, and other pollutants in the water, mistaking them for food.

-The poisonous substances will keep traveling from the different levels of the food chain.
-Larger animals at the top of the food chain feed on them, and the cycle becomes vicious like that.
+The poisonous substances will then be passed through different levels of the food chain until the effects spread to the animals sitting at the very top of the aquatic food chain.

 Did you know that even natural materials can become pollutants when they occur excessively in an area?
-For instance, a buildup of substances like nitrogen and phosphorus causes something called a dead zone.
+For instance, a buildup of substances like nitrogen and phosphorus causes a dead zone.

 How Does Water Pollution Affect the Environment?

 Water is a vital resource for biodiversity and human survival.
-Virtually every living creature needs water to survive, but some things are poisoning our sources.
+Virtually every living creature needs water to survive.
+But despite the central role it plays in our survival, pollution remains a significant threat to this crucial resource.

 The effects of water pollution on the environment are significant, and they include:

-Fish, mammals, turtles, and an array of flora and fauna life forms live in our water bodies and rely on their cleanliness for survival.
-The oxygen and other natural factors are so sensitive that introducing foreign materials can disturb the environmental conditions.
+Fish, mammals, turtles, and other flora and fauna life forms live in our water bodies and rely on their cleanliness for survival.
+The oxygen and other natural factors are so sensitive that introducing foreign materials can disturb environmental conditions.

 Plastics, oil spills, fertilizers from agriculture, and paper are common materials in our water bodies.